An African Safari with Ker & Downey

 Where to Go

 Unless you are talking about a gorilla trekking safari or are on a safari to see something very specific (like the desert-adapted elephants in Namibia), there are generally two regions you need to consider for a safari: Southern Africa (South Africa, Botswana, Zambia, and Zimbabwe) and East Africa (Kenya,Tanzania and Uganda).
-However do not forget Ethiopia for an African safari off the beaten track.
+However do not forget Ethiopia for a safari off the beaten track.
 Each country offers something a little different.
 This is where the Ker & Downey travel designers really shine when it comes to planning your African safari, combining countries, properties, and activities to craft a custom itinerary suited to your desires and needs.
 To see some of our staff’s favorite trips to Africa, head here.

 When to Go